Tips for Calming your pets and the calming signals dogs use to communicate. How to use these Signals to Communicate with your dog.

 There may be times that you notice a dog will sit with his back to another dog or even you.
 Usually they do this if they are feeling uncertain or there is yelling happening.

 How you can use: You can use this anytime your dog is stressed an is unable to relax.
 You can sit on the floor with them or if strangers are visiting that make your dog uneasy as soon as they sit down you may notice your dog to slowly relax.

-These are just handful of signals that you can use and there are so many more!
-I hope you find this useful and if you have any questions please feel free to email me at firstname.lastname@example.org.
+These are just handful of signals that you can use.
+Other signals include lip licking, sniffing, body shake and many more!
+I hope you find this useful and if you have any questions please feel free to contact me.
 Have a wonderful day!